Professor McLaughlin's research focuses on conservation easement, tax incentive, and nonprofit governance issues.

 Professor McLaughlin teaches Trusts & Estates, Estate Planning, Conservation Easements, Private Land Conservation, and the Law of Charitable Gifts.

-Tax Incentives for Conservation Easement Donations: Learning from the U.S. Experience, forthcoming in Tax and the Environment (Lexington Books 2018) (available from author upon request)
+Tax Incentives for Conservation Easement Donations: Learning from the U.S. Experience, in Tax Law and the Environment: A Multidisciplinary and Worldwide Perspective (Lexington Books 2018) (available from author upon request)

 Tax-Deductible Conservation Easements and the Essential Perpetuity Requirements, 37 Va.
 Tax Rev. 1 (2017)